 AD.1 General

-This annex describes an example opaque identifier scheme to be supplied for use with the Privacy Protection procedures in 12.2.11 (Changing MAC Address).
+This annex provides an example for generating an identifier for the Device ID field of the Device ID element (see 9.4.2.307a) as used in the procedure defined in 12.2.11.1 (Device ID indication).
 The requirements for using those procedures are that the identifier precludes tracking by third parties.
 In addition to satisfying those requirements, this scheme also provides for countermeasures to deal with traffic analysis, precludes cutting-and-pasting of identities into conversations, prevents the same identifier from being used on distinct ESSs, and has an acceptable security level based on the birthday paradox.
 It uses symmetric cryptography for speed and DoS resistance.
 It imposes minimal overhead on each frame and imposes minimal state retention requirements on an ESS (a single secret), and a binding of each unwrapped identity assigned to a STA and the current opaque device identifier provided to it.

 Opaque identifiers are generated and processed by APs.
 To a non-AP STA they are indistinguishable from a random string and have no significance.